 Then, as soon as you can, contact us with a “skills list” of your team.
 For example, if you have any experienced tradesmen on your team, like electricians, plumbers, finish carpenters, etc or if you have people experienced in roofing a house, painting, pouring concrete, or any other particular building skill, please let us know.
 This will help our planning as we look forward to your trip.

 Please have every member of your team fill out the Release and Liability Waver.
 You can bring these when you come.

 What does it cost?

-We do not charge volunteers to stay, eat, and work with us.
-While we run a bare bones operation, we still need money for electricity, propane, gas, staff salaries, and other expenses.
+We do not charge volunteers to stay, and work with us.
+While we run a bare bones operation, we still need money for electricity, propane, gas, staff salaries, camp maintenance, and other expenses.
 We request a suggested $15 a day per person donation to operate the camp site.
 The effort relies on generous people like you sending in contributions for the cause.
 We ask that volunteer groups, making a mission trip to Lakeshore, prayerfully consider how they can help defray these costs.
 Donations of any amount are greatly appreciated.

 What kind of volunteer help do you need?

 Our specific needs vary from week to week as we continue progress on the new church building.
 Whatever your skill level or skill set, you can look forward to a productive week of activity.
 Check with us to see what we will be doing any given week.

 We love roofers, concrete/ slab finishers, electricians, plumbers, framers, folks who can hang and mud sheet rock, finish carpenters, those able to lay flooring, painters, brick masons, cooks, and other skilled help, but no matter how the Lord has gifted you, we rejoice in your willingness to serve.
 You will be surprised at how God can use you in Lakeshore.

 Do you set age limit restrictions on volunteers?